IvanLudvig/IvanLudvig.github.io/_posts/2026-06-10-neural-ca-webgpu.md

     <img src="/assets/img/work/nca-webgpu-cactus.png" alt="NCA cactus growth stages" class="growth-img" />
 </center>

 A WebGPU demo of [Growing Neural Cellular Automata](https://doi.org/10.23915/distill.00023) (Mordvintsev et al., 2020).
-Each cell in a 40x40 grid is a compute shader thread running a shared pretrained neural network to compute its next state.
+Each cell in a 40x40 grid runs a shared pretrained neural network in a compute shader to update its state.
 The CA grows from a single seed cell and self-repairs when damaged.

 ### Cell State and Perception